 The trust invests in stocks issued by small-capitalization and midcapitalization companies.
 These stocks customarily involve more investment risk than stocks of larger capitalization companies.
-Small-cap and mid-cap companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.
+Small-capitalization and midcapitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.

-See "Investment Risks" in Part A of the prospectus and "Risk Factors" in Part B of the prospectus and for additional information.
+See "Investment Risks" in Part A of the prospectus and "Risk Factors" in Part B of the prospectus for additional information.